TRON-Bioinformatics/vafator/README.md

 chr1    20000   30000   2.6
 [...]
 ```

+Also, we estimate the probability that there is an undetected somatic mutation at a specific genomic location, given:
+- n: observed number of reads at the position (DP)
+- ac: observed number of reads supporting the mutation (AC
+- f: expected variant allele frequency (VAF)

+We model this with a binomial distribution `binom(n, f, ac)`.

 **NOTE**: beware that unlike VCF files where genomic positions are 1-based, BedGraph positions are 0-based.
 The intervals
 in a BED file are half-closed.